-The school rewards and praises good behaviour as we believe that this will develop an ethos of kindness and co-operation.
+The school praises and rewards good behaviour as we believe that this will develop an ethos of kindness and co-operation.
 This policy is designed to promote good behaviour rather than merely deter anti-social behaviour.

 Friendship Terrace - A Whole School Approach to Friendship